RATE Excel Function

 RATE Formula in Excel

-- Nper: Nper is the total number of period for the loan/investment amount is to be paid.
-Example considering the 5 years terms means 5*12=60.
+- Nper: Nper is the total number of the period for the loan/investment amount is to be paid.
+For example, considering the 5 years terms means 5*12=60.

 - Pv: Pv is the total loan amount or present value.

 - [Fv]: It is also called the future value, and it is optional in RATE in Excel, and if not passed in this function, then it will be considered as zero.

 - [Type]: It can be omitted from RATE in Excel and used as 1 in case if payments are due at the beginning of the period and considered as 0 in case the payments are due at the end of the period.

 - [Guess]: It is also an optional parameter; if omitted, it is assumed as 10%.

 The RATE function in Excel is very simple and easy to use and can be used as a worksheet function and VBA function as well.
 This function is used as a worksheet function.

 Suppose the investment amount is 25,000, and the period is 5 years.
 Here the number of payments nperNperNPER, commonly known as the number of payment periods for a loan, is a financial term and an inbuilt financial function in Excel that can be used to calculate NPER for any loan.
 This formula takes rate, payment made, present value and future value as input from a user. will be =5*12=60 payments in total, and we have considered 500 as fixed monthly payment and then calculate the interest rate by using the RATE function in Excel.

 Output will be: =RATE (C5, C4,-C3)*12 = 7.4%

 Let consider one another example wherein the interest rate per payment period on a 5,000 investment amount where monthly payments of 250 are made for 2 years so period will be=12*2=24.
 Here we have considered that all payments are made at the beginning of the period, so type will be 1 here.